zackbradys/rancher-airgap/examples/private-registry-fullstack.md

 ## Disconnected Build Server

 Complete the following commands on the Disconnected Server.
-We recommend you do **not** use this server as one of the nodes in the cluster.
+We recommend to **not** use this server in the cluster.

-**Note:** There are many ways to airgap packages, most customers use existing methodologies for it.
-If not, we have a example over here --> [os packages example readme](os-packages-example.md).
+**Note:** There are many ways to airgap packages, most customers use existing processes or methodologies for it.
+If you do not currently have a process or method... we have a example over here --> [os packages example readme](os-packages-example.md).

 ### Setup Server with Hauler
 ```bash